 The new flag, known as the Stainless Banner, was white and featured the infamous Battle Flag of the Army of Northern Virginia (often mistaken as the CSA’s national flag) in the upper left corner.
 Unfortunately, the flags mostly white appearance made it difficult to distinguish from a flag of surrender, or truce, and so a third variation was created in 1865 with a red stripe on the right side.

 More Civil War Flags

-In addition to the flags of the Union and Confederacy, Gettysburg Flag Works carries a variety of flags from several Regiments, Infantries and HQ’s, as well as Calvary Flags.
+In addition to the flags of the Union and Confederacy, Gettysburg Flag Works carries a variety of flags from several Regiments, Infantries and HQ’s, as well as Cavalry Flags.
 Made of high-quality nylon, all of our Civil War flags are perfect for history buffs and are durable enough for use in Civil War reenactments.